 For these two crossing we have 0 and 1 resolution of crossings.
 For crossing \times we have 0 resolution \asymp and for 1 resolution we have \circlearrowleft .
 Furthermore, if we change under and over strand we swap the 0- and the 1-resolutions.
 Definition 2.3.
-The writhe $\omega(D)$ of a diagram D of an oriented knot or an oriented link is the difference between the numbers of positive and negative crossings, i.e., $$\omega(D) = n+ - n-$$ Definition 2.4.
+The writhe $\omega(D)$ of a diagram D of an oriented knot or link is the difference between the numbers of positive and negative crossings, i.e., $$\omega(D) = n+ - n-$$ Definition 2.4.
 The reverse rK of an oriented knot K is simply the same knot with the opposite orientation.
+Definition 2.5.
 Change all crossing points from positive to negative and from negative to positive crossing.
 The final diagram will be called the mirror image $m(K)$ of a knot K .
-Definition 2.5.
-The mirror image of a knot diagram is a diagram which is obtained by reflecting the knot diagram with respect to a line \mathbb{R} in the plane.
+In other words, The mirror image of a knot diagram is obtained by reflecting the knot diagram with respect to a line \mathbb{R} in the plane.
 We consider the following equivalence relation between knots.
 It applies also for links.

 Definition 2.7.
-An isotopy of a knot projection is a continuous deformation of the knot diagram within the plane that preserves the number and type of crossings.
+Isotopy of a knot projection is a continuous deformation of a plane in which the knot projection is drawn.
 Definition 2.8.
 There are three local moves that are called Reidemeister moves for knot diagram equivalence.